Skip to content

 Only in very mild cases.
 Botulinum toxin raises the eyebrows by one to three millimetres and lasts four to six months.
 For moderate to severe ptosis, excess skin, or deep static wrinkles, surgery is the only definitive solution.
 In many patients, the best strategy is to combine: surgery for structural correction and botulinum toxin for maintenance and refinement.

-The investment varies according to the technique used, the association with other procedures, and the complexity of the case.
-During the consultation, after a complete evaluation, I present a detailed and transparent budget.
-Consider that it is a one-time investment with long-lasting results — unlike botulinum toxin, which requires reapplications every four to six months, accumulating significant costs over the years.
+The cost varies according to the technique used, the combination with other procedures, and the complexity of the case.
+During the consultation, after a complete evaluation, I present a detailed and transparent quote.
+Consider that it is a one-off cost with long-lasting results — unlike botulinum toxin, which requires reapplications every four to six months, accumulating significant costs over the years.

 There is no fixed age.
-What matters is the clinical indication and the patient's health conditions.
+What matters is the clinical need and the patient's health conditions.
 I have performed brow lifts on patients as young as thirty-five with significant ptosis and on patients as old as seventy in excellent clinical condition.
-A pre-operative cardiological evaluation is essential to ensure safety at any age.
+A pre-operative cardiac assessment is essential to ensure safety at any age.

 If you have made it this far, it is because you are seriously considering brow lifting.
 The next step is simple: book a consultation with me.
 My team is ready to assist you, answer your questions, and find the best time for your evaluation.